suvadeepghoshal/suvadeepghoshal/README.md

 # 😃 Who am I?

-👋 Hi, I’m @suvadeepghoshal, an enthusiastic software developer from India.
+👋 Hi, I’m @suvadeepghoshal, an enthusiastic software developer from the UK 🇬🇧 (🇮🇳'n by core).
 With a passion for developing meaningful software, whether it's open-source magic or enterprise solutions, I pour love into every line of code.

 ## 🛠️ Tech Stack
 - **Languages & Frameworks**: Specializing in JS & TypeScript.
 Passionate about frameworks like Next.js and an ever-evolving journey with front-end & back-end technologies.